asweigart/bext/README.md

 Basically, use Bext if you want to move the cursor around the terminal window and have colorful text, like some kind of limited curses module (but it works on Windows also.)

+Bext does not currently work in the new Windows Terminal.
+It does work in the older Command Prompt.

+Note: Currently something in Colorama 0.4.6 causes Bext to fail.
+Please use 0.4.5 or earlier.

 Installation
 ------------